Board of Directors

 Juan Rangel, Jr. serves as the director of the Gateway to College Program at Donnelly College in Kansas City, Kansas.
 Mr. Rangel also teaches at William Jewell College as an adjunct professor and has done so since 2006.

-Prior to his full-time appointment at Donnelly College, he was the Director of Community Engagement for Metropolitan Community College in Kansas City for nearly eight years.
+Before his full-time appointment at Donnelly College, he was the Director of Community Engagement for Metropolitan Community College in Kansas City for nearly eight years.
 Before joining MCC, he was executive director for the National Conference for Community and Justice (now called Harmony) for 12 years—a national nonprofit organization dedicated to fighting bias, bigotry, and racism.
-He was also an Educational counselor at LULAC National Education Service Center in the early 1990s.
+He was also an Educational Counselor at LULAC National Education Service Center in the early 1990s.

 He has extensive experience in providing service to the community in a variety of other volunteer roles including current and past Commissioner for the Kansas City Area Transportation Authority/Treasurer (appointed by Mayor Mark Funkhouser); and Commissioner of the Kansas City Port Authority (appointed by Mayor Sly James).
 He has multiple board memberships including: the Coalition of Hispanic Organizations, the Coalitions for Community Collaboration Board, Children’s Mercy Hospital, Ewing Marion Kauffman Fund for Greater Kansas City, Guadalupe Center, Inc., Greater Kansas City Health Foundation Board, Heartland Men’s Chorus Board, Jewish Vocational Services Board, Midwest Center for Holocaust Education, Northwest Missouri State University board of regents (appointed by Governor Mel Carnahan), Northwest Missouri State University Foundation, Synergy Board, Research Development Institute, Truman Medical Center, UMKC Women’s Council, and the Youth on Race Mayor’s Prayer Breakfast board.